SaumikDana/IPARS_PhD/README.md

 memman2.dc invokes three routines which work to create grid-to-grid projection operators and transfer data from one grid to the other using the C/Fortran name mangling framework

+added metis.dc for METIS partitioning

+added tetgen.h and tetgen.cpp for calls to TETGEN delaunay triangulation library